Tobin Heath: Arsenal (2021–2022)

-OL Reign (2022–)
+OL Reign (2022)

 On June 16, 2022, Heath returned to the NWSL and signed with OL Reign.
+With OL Reign, Heath only played a few matches due to injuries and had a season ending knee surgery in September.
+At the end of the season, her contract was not renewed and she became a free agent.

+On July 10, 2025, she announced her retirement, saying her prior injuries had been career-ending.

 International career

 Youth national teams

 Heath played on several youth national teams – including the U-16s in 2003–2004 and the U-17s in 2004–05.
-Heath was a standout at the 2006 FIFA U-20 Women's World Championship in Russia, despite being of the last players chosen for the World Cup roster.
+Heath was a standout at the 2006 FIFA U-20 Women's World Championship in Russia, despite being one of the last players chosen for the World Cup roster.
 In total Heath made 24 appearances for the United States under-20s in 2006, scoring five goals.
-Heath was part of the silver medal-winning USA Women's team at the 2007 Pan American Games in Brazil where she was in the starting lineup for the championship game.
+Heath was part of the silver medal-winning USA U-20 Women's team at the 2007 Pan American Games in Brazil, where she was in the starting lineup for the championship game.

 Senior national team debut, 2008

-Heath made her first appearance for the senior national team on January 18, 2008, against Finland in the Four Nations Tournament in China.
-She was named to the U.S roster for 2008 Summer Olympics at the age of 20.
-She earned three caps during the tournament as the U.S went on to win the gold medal.
+Heath made her first appearance for the senior national team (USWNT) on January 18, 2008, against Finland in the Four Nations Tournament in China.
+She was named to the U.S. roster for 2008 Summer Olympics at the age of 20.
+She earned three caps during the tournament as the U.S. went on to win the gold medal.
 Heath was one of three college athletes who represented the U.S. at the 2008 Olympics.
 In 2008, Heath earned 17 caps and scored two goals.
 Her first international goal came against China at the 2008 Algarve Cup.

 2009–2010

-Heath was named the 2009 U.S. Soccer Young Female Athlete of the Year and earned two more caps for the USWNT in 2009, both appearances came against Canada in July.
-She did not play for the US in 2010 due to an illness and a major ankle injury suffered during the WPS season which required surgery.
+Heath was named the 2009 U.S. Soccer Young Female Athlete of the Year and earned two more caps for the USWNT in 2009, with both appearances coming against Canada in July.
+She did not play for the U.S. in 2010 due to an illness and a major ankle injury suffered during the WPS season which required surgery.

 2011 FIFA Women's World Cup

 Heath made her FIFA Women's World Cup debut at the age of 23 during the 2011 FIFA Women's World Cup in Germany.
-Her first appearance came in the second half of U.S's group-stage match against Colombia.
-Heath made four appearances during the World Cup, her final three appearances came in the knockout round.
+Her first appearance came in the second half of the U.S.'s group-stage match against Colombia.
+Heath made four appearances during the World Cup, with her final three appearances coming in the knockout round.
 In the World Cup final, Heath entered the game in the 116th minute of extra time as a substitute for Megan Rapinoe.
 The game finished tied 2–2 and went to penalties.
-Heath was the third U.S player to take a penalty, but her shot was saved by Japanese keeper Ayumi Kaihori and the U.S lost 3–1 on penalties.
+Heath was the third U.S. player to take a penalty; her shot was saved by Japanese keeper Ayumi Kaihori and the U.S. lost 3–1 on penalties.